 How do I even know when violations occur?

 A MAP policy can’t do much good if you can’t enforce it.
-The more SKUs you have to monitor, and the more sellers that carry your products, the more overwhelming MAP enforcement becomes.
+The more SKUs you have, and the more sellers that carry your products, the more overwhelming MAP monitoring and MAP enforcement become.

 Some brands think they can manually protect their price by periodically checking on their product pages.
 But even with just a handful of SKUs and a couple of sellers, relying on a manual process means you’re bound to miss violations.